 - It’s easier to acquire than retain: Retention is a lot of work

-- It is the fastest way to grow and, and the quickest way to boost short-term revenue, is to win some more customers.
+- It is the fastest way to grow, and the quickest way to boost short-term revenue is to win some more customers.

-- ROI is fast and measurable, report of such keeps shareholders happy.
+- ROI is fast and measurable, and reports of such keep shareholders happy.

-The problem, though, is that without retention, acquisition cost increases as the pressure on acquisition increases to fill in for the customers who leave.
+The problem, though, is that without retention, acquisition costs increase as the pressure on acquisition increases to fill in for the customers who leave.

 - A 5% reduction in the customer defection rate can increase profits by 25-29%.